-The three major credit reporting agencies, TransUnion, Equifax, and Experian, are required to give you a free credit report once a year by federal law.
+The three major credit reporting bureaus, TransUnion, Equifax, and Experian, are required to give you a free credit report once a year by federal law.
 You have to apply for your reports through AnnualCreditReport.com.

-While these reports are handy to see what lenders have reported to the credit reporting agencies – and to find inaccuracies to correct and improve your credit – they do not include your actual credit score.
+While these reports are handy to see what lenders have reported to the credit reporting agencies and find inaccuracies to correct and improve your credit – they do not include your actual credit score.

 Instead of having to wait once a year to check your reports or being price gouged to get your actual credit score, you could sign up for Credit Karma and get what you needed.
 This is how Credit Karma works and one of its best features.

 Unlike so many companies in this industry, Credit Karma seems to be genuinely interested in helping its members improve their financial lives.
 It goes a lot further than just giving you access to your credit reports and credit scores.

 It will tell you how your credit score is calculated, what areas of your credit report are problematic, and give you recommendations on how to correct issues and improve your credit steadily over time.

-No FICO scores
+No FICO Scores

 The score also helps lenders to determine the likelihood you will pay the loan back and not end up having to foreclosure on your property.
 Fico scores are considered the standard for credit scoring.
 They are used by ninety percent of the top lenders to help them make the best lending decisions.